Gauging Open EFTs from the top down: Gauge Fixing and BRST Doubling

 Second, the reduced density matrix itself is an interesting object to study.
 This means that the influence functional can be used to compute quantities such as the R\'enyi or von Neumann entropy, providing a measure of the entanglement between the system and the environment.

-Third, as the theory is Abelian, the ghosts do not interact with the physical fields and therefore do not enter the influence functional whatsoever.
+Third, as the theory is Abelian, the ghosts do not interact with the physical fields and, therefore, do not enter the influence functional whatsoever.
 In a non-Abelian theory this would not be the case.

 Finally, the influence functional also encodes all the information needed to compute system correlators.
-Analogous to the in-in generating functional introduced earlier, one can define the system generating functional $Z_{\mathcal{S}}$ as \begin{small}
+Analogously to the in-in generating functional introduced earlier, one can define the system generating functional $Z_{\mathcal{S}}$ as \begin{small}

 \end{small}\ignorespaces This functional also connects the final eigenstates ({\it c.f.}~Eq.~(\ref{Zinin})) and generates all system correlators for the same reason as $Z_{\text{in-in}}$.
 In fact, it is straightforward to see that these objects are directly related by